-Pakistani males (5 percent) have a higher rate of club/organisation membership than their female counterparts among whom only 1.1 percent have any form of membership.

-- The rates remain generally low for all ages but is lowest among the young, i.e., those aged 15-24 year old. - The rate is highest for males in age groups 45-59 and 60 years and above. - For females the rates are extremely low, with those aged 25-34 years (1.9 percent) having a comparatively higher rate than those in other age groups.
+- Pakistani males (5%) have a higher rate of club/organisation membership than their female counterparts among whom only 1.1% have any form of membership. - The rates remain generally low for all ages but is lowest among the young, i.e., those aged 15-24 year old. - The rate is highest for males in age groups 45-59 and 60 years and above. - For females the rates are extremely low, with those aged 25-34 years (1.9%) having a comparatively higher rate than those in other age groups.

-Fig. 2.
-Membership by Age and Sex (%)
+Figure 2: Membership by Age and Sex (%)